-For more than two decades, the One World Festival has been one of the integral parts of the activities of Czech humanitarian and human rights organization People in Need.
-Since the festival was established in 1999, it has been bringing documentaries on human rights from around the world to local audience, screening them in dozens of towns throughout the country and also at Czech primary and secondary schools.
-One World has been awarded by UNESCO for its contribution to raising awarness about human rights.
+For more than two decades, the One World Festival has been one of the integral parts of the activities of Czech humanitarian and human rights organizations People in Need.
+Since the festival was established in 1999, it has been bringing documentaries on human rights from around the world to local audiences, screening them in dozens of towns throughout the country and also at Czech primary and secondary schools.
+One World has been awarded by UNESCO for its contribution to raising awareness of human rights.

 Today, One World is the largest festival of its kind in the world.

-Dozens of guests from all over the world arrive every year – not only filmmakers, but also protagonists and human rights defenders.
+Dozens of guests from all over the world participate every year – not only filmmakers but also protagonists and human rights defenders.
 Discussions with them are one of the pillars of the program.

 The organizing team also strives for openness and accessibility to all spectators, including the blind and visually impaired, the deaf and hard of hearing, and to people with reduced mobility and mental disabilities.

 In recent years, the festival, like other, not only cultural events, has been hit by the pandemic and in 2022, the health measures associated with it prevented the festival from being held physically.